 ‘Acedia was distinguished from the sadness (tristia) that leads a man back to God and to repentance.
 Medieval sources are not clear about the role volition plays in this.
 Was it a sin to let oneself develop acedia?
 Or was acedia a punishment meted out to those who had committed some other sin?’ – Andrew Solomon

 ‘Acedia’ is defined as a state of listlessness, and by theologian Thomas Aquinas as ‘the sorrow of the world’.
 The Manics’ familiar boredom, alienation and despair takes on a more archaic, Christian aspect in ‘Of Walking Abortion’ (‘acedia’s blackest hole’) but it is born of a confrontation with the realities of modern life: ‘Junkies winos whores the nation’s moral suicide’: The figures listed here are the sort that populate Selby’s stories.
 The language is suddenly more American in derivation, specifically ‘wino’, which the following line only reinforces: ‘Loser – liar – fake – phoney [sic]’.
 The voice of Solanas seems to cut through again, but for Edwards any concerns about authenticity, honesty and social worth are here brutally dismissed: ‘no one cares, everyone is guilty’.
-The lyrics seem to splice snapshots from Europe and America, with mentions of Mussolini, Hitler, Horthy and Tiso but also ‘X’, which most commentators presume is a reference to Malcolm X. The song cannot be so easily reduced to an editorial on 1990s Europe.
+The lyrics seem to splice snapshots from Europe and America, with mentions of Mussolini, Hitler, Horthy and Tiso but also ‘X’, which most commentators presume is a reference to Malcolm X but might instead refer to the style of Generation X. The song cannot be so easily reduced to an editorial on 1990s Europe.
 The switch to slang, like that found on ‘Ifwhiteamerica…’, enriches the language of the album further, rubbing against the more portentous pronouncements and venting a raw frustration so perfectly embodied by Bradfield’s voice and the music’s aggressive sound: ‘Fucked up, dunno why, you poor little boy.’
 Three songs in: ‘fuck’ used in all of them.
 No fucks given by Manic Street Preachers at this point as regards the commercial implications of the content of The Holy Bible, so assured as they are in their artistic intent.

 The second verse of the song is focused around references to twentieth-century European dictators.
 Graphic images of the dead bodies of Mussolini and Horthy are evoked in contexts of spectatorship.
 (Mussolini’s body was in fact hung in public following his execution.
 The restaging of Horthy’s burial, as Joan Phillips reported in 1993, was also a public event.)
 The lines recall the contrast set up earlier, between ‘spectator’ and ‘crucified’.
 The vision of ‘Il Duce’, suspended upside down, even figures as a lurid embodiment of ‘lead weights’, the ‘pendulum died’.
 At the same time the imagery marks the third reference in three songs to televisual images, and abused, mutilated bodies – while foreshadowing the hanging cadaver described in ‘Archives of Pain’ (‘a drained white body hanging from the gallows’).
 The word ‘butcher’ will also echo through the album.
 Voyeurism and violence, recurring, obsessive.